techidaily/site-sound-optimizing/source/_posts/updated-2024-approved-mute-the-movie-guide-to-erasing-auditory-elements-from-various-video-formats.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1993647/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+## Method 1: Free Software Available Online

+[Ezvid screen recording tool](https://www.ezvid.com/) is capable enough to record every minute activity on your screen while extended support to audio content.
+It can help users to develop instructional videos for their gameplays.
+Follow these steps to get the best results:

+ **Step 1:**  First of all you need to download version 0.8.1.0 of Ezvid Free Screen Recorder.

+ **Step 2:**  Get it installed on your system.

+ **Step 3:**  Now double click on the Ezvid icon available on your desktop and it will immediately prompt you with the interface of Ezvid.

+ **Step 4:**  Hit the “Capture Screen” option and it will begin a countdown timer on your screen.
+After counting up to only 3 seconds it will automatically begin the recording task.

+ **Step 5:**  As soon as your project gets finished, simply hit the “Stop” button recorded clip will be moved to the timeline for the editing process.

+ **Step 6:**  Hit the record voice icon available on the timeline and start your audio instructions.

+ **Step 7:**  In case if you want to record background music then Ezvid will assist you to make selection for your song.

+ **Step 8:**  It is also possible to slow down or speed up videos as per need.

+ **Step 9:**  Now you can use drag and drop features to rearrange clips in the desired sequence.

+ **Step 10:**  In order to add text to your clips you can use the “Add Text” option.
+One can also adjust style, font and color for the background.

+ **Step 11:**  Hit the Upload to YouTube button to make your content visible online.

 ## Method 2: Use Paid Software for Pro Recorders

 For professional Recorders who want to access high-end features, [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is the best choice.
 You need to follow these simple steps to record PC screen with this advanced tool: